tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 interface.
 The BaseService type makes sense, but its embeds are more complicated.

+### Context: Remote Signer Issues

+Since the remote signer needs a secure communication channel to exchange keys and signatures, and is expected to run truly remotely from the node (i.e., on a separate physical server), there is not a whole lot we can do here.
+We should finish the deprecation and removal of the "raw" socket protocol between the consensus node and remote signers, but the use of gRPC is appropriate.

+The main improvement we can make is to simplify the implementation quite a bit, once we no longer need to support both "raw" and gRPC transports.

 ### Context: ABCI Issues

 In the original design of ABCI, the presumption was that all access to the